OrdinaryMagician/stinger_m/Readme.md

 The Unreal 1 counterpart to Doom Tournament.
 Adds Unreal 1 weapons and items (including dummied out stuff and others).

-This mod requires a recent GZDoom devbuild, and runs on top of Doom Tournament.
+This mod requires GZDoom g4.3pre-64-g37fa2e1b6 or later, and runs on top of Doom Tournament (currently the devel branch is required).
-(The xdevel branch of Doom Tournament is required, specifically)

 ## Currently Implemented